tylerpearson/CoverPop/README.md

 # coverPop.js

-coverPop.js is a jQuery plugin to set up a fullscreen popup overlay on an initial visit and hide it for a set period of time.
+coverPop.js is a jQuery plugin to set up a fullscreen popup overlay on a visitor's initial visit and hide for a set period of time.

 Uses jQuery.